WKAR (AM): WKAR

 The Department of Commerce, which regulated radio at this time, eventually adopted a regulation requiring that stations making broadcasts intended for the general public needed to be formally licensed as broadcasting stations.
 On August 18, 1922, the college was issued its first broadcasting license, for operation on the standard "entertainment" wavelength of 360 meters (833 kHz).
 The call sign WKAR was randomly assigned from a sequential list of available call letters.
 WKAR was the second broadcasting station licensed in the Lansing area, and is the oldest surviving one.
 It was one of a number of AM stations established by universities (often land-grant institutions) in the early days of radio.

 The station was reassigned to multiple transmitting frequencies in its early years, moving to 1070 kHz in 1923, 1050 kHz in early 1925, and 1080 kHz in late 1927.
 On November 11, 1928, it was assigned to daytime-only operation on 1040 kHz, as part of the Federal Radio Commission's implementation of General Order 40.
 In 1936 it was transferred to 850 kHz, and moved to its current frequency, 870 kHz, in March 1941, as part of the major band shift enacted by the North American Regional Broadcasting Agreement.
-Between 1939-1941 WKAR boosted power from 1,000 to 5,000 watts.
+Between 1939 and 1941 WKAR boosted power from 1,000 to 5,000 watts.
 The station expanded to its current 10,000 watts in the late 1960s.

-The WKAR stations were charter members of NPR, and were among the 90 stations that carried the initial broadcast of All Things Considered.
+The WKAR stations are charter members of NPR.
+They were among the 90 stations that carried the initial broadcast of All Things Considered on May 3, 1971.

 Before 2010, Michigan Radio flagship WUOM in Ann Arbor was the only source of 24-hour NPR news programming for Lansing; its signal easily covers most of the Lansing area.
-That year WKAR's programming began to be simulcast on a WKAR-FM HD subcarrier, originally its HD2 subchannel, before moving to the HD3 channel in 2012.
-However, as of May 2018 WKAR was no longer carried on a WKAR-FM HD subchannel.
-It began to be relayed by a low-powered FM translator, originally at FM 94.5, which moved to FM 105.1 in March 2018.
-The translator FM station moved to 102.3 on November 10, 2021.
+That year WKAR's programming began to be simulcast on a WKAR-FM HD Radio digital subchannel, originally its HD2 subchannel, before moving to the HD3 channel in 2012.
+(WKAR 870 programming has since returned to the HD-2 subchannel.)

+WKAR began to be relayed by a low-powered FM translator, originally at FM 94.5, allowing conventional radio listeners to hear its programming in one form or another 24 hours a day.
+The translator moved to FM 105.1 in March 2018.
+The FM translator station made another move, this time to 102.3 MHz, on November 10, 2021.

+In July 2025, WKAR Public Media laid off nine employees, as a result of "federal budget challenges".